-Chris’s work is the first dedicated commission created through the West Coast Artist Commission that will accumulate to build a local collection for the West Coast representing the artists and arts practitioners of the region.
+The annual commissioned artworks will accumulate to build a local collection representing the artists and arts practitioners of the region.
 The commissions will be installed within public buildings around the region in consultation with the artists.

-The West Coast Artist Commission is supported through Arts Tasmania by the Minister for the Arts.
+The Unconformity West Coast Artist Commission is supported through Arts Tasmania by the Minister for the Arts.